r3tex/one-dark/README.md

 | Gutter Grey  | 76; 82; 99    | #4b5263 |
 | Comment Grey | 92; 99; 112   | #5c6370 |

-In order to use most of these files you need a terminal with 256-color support.
+In order to get colors to render correctly you need a terminal with 24-bit color support.
 In `Windows Subsystem for Linux` I recommend the [WSLtty](https://github.com/mintty/wsltty) terminal.
 Remember to set Options... -> Terminal -> Type -> `xterm-256color`.

 I've included everything you need in this repo, but you're welcome to download things like vim plugins yourself instead of copying mine if you want to be sure you have the latest versions.